Writing

 The woman looked bored now.
 ‘So do you feed it?’ she asked, without much interest.

 ‘I call him Fluffy,’ said Daniel.
 He produced a plastic container and dipped a syringe into it, sucking up cloudy liquid, ‘and I’m going to feed him right now.
-This is a plankton solution,’ he said, administering a stream of liquid to the flailing tentacles which billowed and bloomed as tiny mouths opened and closed.
+This is a plankton solution,’ he said.
+He administered a stream of liquid to the flailing tentacles which billowed and bloomed as tiny mouths opened and closed.

 ‘There—you see?’ said Daniel with pride and patronage.